souravtah/Laravel9-Inertia-ssr-bootstrap5-starter-kit/README.md

 * Node 14 or latest

 ## How to start
+To use roles & permissions: select the branch "Branch_with_roles_permissions"

 Clone the repo https://github.com/souravtah/Laravel9-Inertia-ssr-bootstrap5-starter-kit.git
 ```bash
 $ cp .env.example .env # setup your database